Agilulfo/notes/notes/multi_luks.md

 Using one system to perform both things is not a so great for at least two reasons.
 1. *Stability*: you do not want something you need for personal use to compromise the stability of your working environment making you unable to work.
-2. *Security*: you do not want to install something you need for personal use that could leak sensitive work data (and viceversa)
+2. *Security*: you do not want a vulnerability on something you need for personal use to compromise sensitive data of your working environment (and viceversa)

 An easier way to address the 2 points would be to use 2 separate machines but still you should nowadays use encryption anyway.